List of speakers at 2019 Rotary Institute in Gdańsk

 Rina Sture Kristensen

 PDG D-1470 Rina Sture Kristensen has been active in the work with and promotion of Rotary Leadership Institute (RLI) since 2011.
 She is representing RLI in our 2 zones, she has been training trainers most of the districts and she is a dedicated spokesperson for the learning and inspirational aspect of the RLI concept

-Magdalena's professional career as a musician initiated due to a short-term Rotary Youth Exchange, which she did in 2008.
-It was a 3-week-programme for young musicians, who played together in an orchestra and performed concerts in San Diego, California.
-This experience made her decide to study music.
+her professional career as a musician after a short-term Rotary Youth Exchange, which she did in 2008.
+This 3-week-programme for young musicians, who played together in an orchestra and performed concerts in San Diego, California made her decide to study music.
 After obtaining bachelor’s degree in violin, she studied conducting in Academy of Music in Krakow and University of Arts Berlin.
 At present she is pursuing her Doctor of Arts in Conducting dissertation studies at the Academy of Music in Krakow.

 Her professional career is also influenced by Rotary.
-In 2018 she did a 3-month-internship as an assistant-conductor at the Mainfranken Theater Würzburg.
-This opportunity was possible thanks to Rotary New Generation Service Exchange (NGSE), a program that helps young professionals get into their profession.
-In 2017 she recorded an album Joy of Giving – Artists for Rotary and performed during the District Conference in Inowrocław.
-Her musical activities also include violin recitals – she performed recently for Annual Charity Ball organized by RC Sopot International in January 2019.
+In 2018 she did a 3-month-internship as an assistant-conductor at the Mainfranken Theater Würzburg within Rotary New Generation Service Exchange (NGSE), a program that helps young professionals get into their profession.
+In 2017 she recorded an album and performed during the District Conference in Inowrocław and also during Seminar for UNESCO Historic Cities organised by RC Zamosc Ordynacki in 2019.

-Magdalena Pawlisz is a finalist of the 1st Conducting Competition in Esposende (2015) and a semi-finalist of 8th Competition for Opera Conductors in Orvieto (2018).
+Magdalena Pawlisz is a finalist of the in Esposende (2015) and a semi-finalist of in Orvieto (2018).